codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/team-sync.md

 %}

-Even though you can run this command manually it makes more sense to run it periodically as a job.
-And the obvious way to perform this, is with a Codefresh CI pipeline.
+Though you can run this command manually it makes more sense to run it periodically as a job.
+And the obvious way to perform this is with a Codefresh CI pipeline.
 The CLI can be used as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/).

 You can create a git repository with a [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file with the following content: